-See also I’ll Give You Love (1966) and It Comes And Goes (1967).
+See also his singles I’ll Give You Love (1966) and It Comes And Goes (1967).

 Single on Atlantic, September 1965.

-Genres Jazz, blues, rock’n’roll,
+Genres Jazz, blues, rock’n’roll, pop, swing, folk

-singer-songwriter, actor
+Occupations Musician, singer-songwriter, actor

 Instruments Vocals, guitar, piano, drums, harmonica, xylophone

-Darin recorded this after returning from Capitol to Atlantic, the label that had released (through Atco) his sixteen Top 40 hits from Splish Splash (1958, #3 USA) to Things (1962 #3).
 During this later period he showed influences from current musical trends, became active in politics as a Bobby Kennedy Democrat, and produced his last big hit, a version of folk singer-songwriter Tim Hardin’s If I Were A Carpenter (1966, #8 USA).

-We Didn’t Ask To Be Brought Here had an up-to-date folk-rock sound and its lyrics about the blamelessness of youth fitted with the current protest song genre.
+We Didn’t Ask To Be Brought Here had an up-to-date folk-rock sound, and its lyrics about the blamelessness of youth fitted into a current protest song genre.
 Its Billboard ad pushed its great message, and although it doesn’t explicitly mention the war or Vietnam, it has been taken as an anti-war song.
 Richie Unterberger at All Music has it as an unexpected antiwar tune, and Lee Anderson includes it in the discography for his book Battle Notes: Music of the Vietnam War.
 Shane Brown at his blog Beyond Boundaries notes that it is an early example of the protest music that would later be a feature of the album Bobby Darin Born Walden Robert Cassotto (1968), with songs about the war, the environment and politics.

 References, further reading: 1.
 Bobby Darin biography by Richie Unterberger at All Music.
 2. Shane Brown on Darin’s protest music.